Mental Health Counseling

 Who Is Getting an Associate’s Degree in Mental Health Counseling?

 At the countrywide level, the racial-ethnic distribution of mental health counseling/counselor majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Mental Health Counseling/Counselor, too.
-About 2.3% of those with this major are international students.
+Mental Health Counseling/Counselor appeals to people across the globe.
+About 3.7% of those with this major are international students.

 Amount of Education Required for Careers Related to Mental Health Counseling

 Some degrees associated with mental health counseling/counselor may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for mental health counseling/counselor careers below.